Benefit raised funds for substance abuse prevention while spotlighting importance of family time

 “You hear us talk a lot about ‘Family Time, Is Time Well Spent,’” said Ryan Wertepny, Executive Director of Prevention Services for Hanley Foundation.
 “That’s because we know that the best thing we can do to help keep our children safe from drugs and alcohol, is to spend time with them.
 Our main focus in prevention is to reduce underage drinking and to delay the age of first use.
 We know that the longer we can delay the age of first use, the more likely that individual will not suffer with addiction.
 The goal is to stop addiction before it even starts.”

-During the afternoon, families enjoyed the clear blue skies while having lunch on the Croquet Center’s terrace.
+During the event, families enjoyed the clear blue skies while having lunch on the Croquet Center’s terrace.
 Children couldn’t get enough of the endless activities including an enormous bounce house, face painting, balloon animals and an up close and personal experience with unique wildlife from Busch Wildlife Sanctuary.